21 plants to avoid in the aquarium

 Should just anyone sell non-aquatic varieties?

-This is the interesting bit and potentially when the stocking and selling of non-aquatics may come full circle, for as well as aquariums there are also growing pet/plant/other aquatic sectors where these plants really come into their own.
+This is the interesting bit and potentially when the stocking and selling of non-aquatics may come full circle.
+For as well as aquariums, there are also growing pet/plant/other aquatic sectors where these plants come into their own.

-Do a quick Google search of the terms paludarium, terrarium, vivarium and even riparium, and your eyes will be opened to a world which caters for life both above and below the water line.
+Do a quick search of the terms paludarium, terrarium, vivarium and even riparium, and you'll discover a new world.
+A world that caters for life both above and below the water line.

 Paludariums, from the word meaning marsh, typically contain one third to one half of water volume and air above.
-This means you can then have terrestrial (dry land) areas above the water line, along with the flora and fauna that like to inhabit them, as in the picture above.
+This means you can then have terrestrial (dry land) areas above the water line.
+Here, you can stock the flora and fauna that like to inhabit these conditions, as in the picture above.

-Many non-aquatics featured here would be perfect planted in soil or coconut fibre, either completely above the water or with their roots in the water below to obtain a constant supply of moisture.
+Many non-aquatics featured here would be perfect planted in soil or coconut fibre.
+They could either be completely above the water or with their roots in the water below to obtain a constant supply of moisture.

-Indeed, the paludarium can offer a whole host of opportunities for fishkeepers as, if they set up one large enough, they can happily keep fish in the bottom and then plants, amphibians and even reptiles in the space above.
+Indeed, the paludarium can offer a whole host of opportunities for fishkeepers.
+If the set up is large enough, you can keep fish in the bottom with plants, amphibians and even reptiles in the space above.

-Think about it.
-If you're going to set up an Amazon-themed aquarium what would be more natural than a living canopy growing above?
-Pretty cool eh?
-Then, by putting their roots in the water, all those terrestrial house plants will help to purify the water by using the nitrate and phosphates as fertiliser.
+If you're setting up an Amazon-themed aquarium what would be more natural than a living canopy growing above.
+Plus, by putting their roots in the water, all those house plants will help to purify the water.
+As they grow they will use up the nitrate and phosphates as fertiliser.

-There are ever more glass terrariums available, so these are becoming really viable and fashionable as you can have not only the rainforest stream biotope but the rainforest biotope above it.
+Moree and more glass terrariums are available these days.
+You can have not only the rainforest stream biotope but the rainforest biotope above it.

-So, thanks to the growth of paludariums and terrariums and their move into the aquatics market, a switched-on retailer may be knowingly selling house plants but open about doing so because he or she has experienced, knowledgeable customers who own and run those sorts of enclosures.
+So, thanks to the growth of paludariums and terrariums, a switched-on retailer may be knowingly selling house plants.
+However, they will be open about doing so as they know their customers have these sorts of set ups.

 If checking online, good sellers will label their goods as "terrarium plants" so that everyone is clear when they make a purchase.